 Inventions That Have Made A Huge Impact On Our Lives

-New York Times-bestselling author Steven Johnson wrote How We Got to Now: Six Innovations That Made the Modern World in 2014.
+New York Times-bestselling author Steven Johnson wrote How We Got to Now: Six Innovations That Made the Modern World.
 This book was later adapted into a six-part documentary series that detailed some common inventions people in the modern world take for granted but have had a profound impact on daily life.
 The documentary series was broadcast on BBC Two and PBS.
 Here is a quick sampling of each innovation listed in the book.

 Glassmaking has been around in one form or another for thousands of years, but Angelo Barovier, a Murano glassmaker, is credited with the modern art form of glassmaking.
 He created a clear glass in the 14th century.
 Although he probably had no idea just how important his invention would be, clear glass led to the development of bifocals, telescopes, and microscopes.

 Clear glass was even used to create fiber-optic cables to create the internet.
 There is no way Barovier could have known his modern creation would one day be used to bring the world together in such a profound way.
 This goes to show how a tiny component of human history can lead to a multitude of other great ideas.

 Steven Johnson delves into the various ways humans have created artificial lights, including candles and whale oil as a source of light on boats.
 However, certain innovations can lead to negative effects on humanity.